clesleycode/columbia-quest-scholars/README.md

 Resources Tab: The current content needs to be added.
 The HTML is all screwed up, and we need to figure out how we want the content to be displayed.
 Do we want “Read More” buttons?
 Content also needs to be added.

 Wisdom Tab: Here will be tidbits of advice from currently QuestBridge students.

-Home Page: Currently, the home page is just one picture, but I eventually would like for the front page to have a few pictures with differing text, sliding through.
-My idea is to have a few questies highlighted for their accomplishments there.
-As of now, only the javascript has been added for this portion of the website.

 PLANS FOR CONSTRUCTION COMING SOON: